 While transgender women are the most at-risk population for HIV, they are often the most overlooked when it comes to HIV research and prevention.
 Although it is known that trans women have some of the highest rates of HIV transmission in the U.S., this demographic has often been incorrectly categorized as men who have sex with men in HIV research.
 Now, researchers are looking to capture more accurate data on trans women and HIV so that this population can get the attention and care they need.

-For the first time, transgender issues took center stage at the National HIV Prevention Conference (NHPC) held in December 2015 in Atlanta, Georgia.
+A few years ago, transgender issues took center stage at the National HIV Prevention Conference (NHPC) for the first time in 2015.
 The conference, sponsored by the Center for Disease Control and Prevention, discussed a host of issues related to trans health issues, but possibly the most important finding was a study presented by Mesfin Mulatu from the CDC’s Program evaluation branch on HIV testing, transmission rates, and linkage to care among trans people.

 Previously, data on those who take part in HIV research was collected using the traditional “one-step” approach.
 Under this collection method, researchers would categorize participants based on only their current gender identity.
 This required the individual to choose from limited options and often resulted in a misclassification of trans people.
 A prime example of the error of this method is the iPrEX trial for Truvada as PrEP in which trans women were classified under “men who have sex with men.”